 To say Frank hunted hard would be an understatement.
 He was as dedicated as a do-it-yourself hunter could be.
 He hunted the majority of archery elk season with his friend Jacques – who was able to take a cow elk with his bow.
 Then, Frank returned to hunt the long rifle elk season on November 2nd.

 Time afield and miles on the truck were necessary ingredients for Frank’s hunt in this giant area.
 “Most of what I did was drive to get gas,” Frank said in jest.
 He had multiple friends join at various points of the trip, some of them taking home cow elk for their own freezers.

-Frank went days at a time without seeing an elk, while other days he would see elk disappear into seemingly wide open country never to be seen again.
+Though he found a few big rutty mule deer bucks and a ton of pronghorn antelope in this landscape, Frank went days at a time without seeing an elk.
+Other days he would see elk disappear into seemingly wide open country never to be seen again.
 “This was just big open sage country, but it doesn’t take but a 6-foot deep swell to hide the elk,” he said.
 At one point, Frank set up camp in the middle of the unit only to have the roads turn to an impassable gumbo that left him stranded for three days.
 Once the roads dried, however, he was able to continue hunting around the unit.